dymmond/edgy/docs/relationships.md

 print(profile.user.first_name) # "Foo"
 ```

-## ForeignKey constraints
+## ForeignKey Constraints

-As mentioned in the [foreign key field](./fields/index.md#foreignkey), you can specify constraints in
+As mentioned in the [foreign key field](./fields/index.md#foreignkey) documentation, you can specify constraints for foreign keys.
-a foreign key.

-The available values are `CASCADE`, `SET_NULL`, `RESTRICT` and those can also be imported
+The available values are `CASCADE`, `SET_NULL`, and `RESTRICT`, which can be imported from `edgy`.
-from `edgy`.

 ```python
 from edgy import CASCADE, SET_NULL, RESTRICT
 ```

-When declaring a foreign key or a one to one key, the **on_delete must be provided** or an
+When defining a foreign key or one-to-one key, the `on_delete` parameter is **mandatory**.
-`AssertationError` is raised.

-Looking back to the previous example.
+Looking back at the previous example:

 ```python hl_lines="20"
 {!> ../docs_src/relationships/model.py !}
 ```

-`Profile` model defines a `edgy.ForeignKey` to the `User` with `on_delete=edgy.CASCADE` which
-means that whenever a `User` is deleted from the database, all associated `Profile` instances will
-also be removed.
+The `Profile` model defines an `edgy.ForeignKey` to `User` with `on_delete=edgy.CASCADE`.
+This means that whenever a `User` is deleted, all associated `Profile` instances will also be removed.

-### Delete options
+### Delete Options

-* **CASCADE** - Remove all referencing objects.
+* **CASCADE**: Remove all referencing objects.
-* **RESTRICT** - Restricts the removing referenced objects.
+* **RESTRICT**: Restricts the removal of referenced objects.
-* **SET_NULL** - This will make sure that when an object is deleted, the associated referencing
-instances pointing to that object will set to null.
-When this `SET_NULL` is true, the `null=True`
-must be also provided or an `AssertationError` is raised.
+* **SET_NULL**: Sets the referencing instance's foreign key to `null` when the referenced object is deleted.
+When using `SET_NULL`, `null=True` must also be provided.

 ## OneToOne

-Creating an `OneToOneField` relationship between models is basically the same as the
-[ForeignKey](#foreignkey) with the key difference that it uses `unique=True` on the foreign key
+Creating a `OneToOneField` relationship between models is similar to [ForeignKey](#foreignkey), with the key difference being that it uses `unique=True` on the foreign key column.
-column.

 ```python hl_lines="20"
 {!> ../docs_src/relationships/onetoone.py !}
 ```

-The same rules for this field are the same as the [ForeignKey](#foreignkey) as this derives from it.
+The same rules apply to this field as to [ForeignKey](#foreignkey), as it derives from it.

-Let us create a `User` and a `Profile`.
+Let's create a `User` and a `Profile`.

 ```python
 user = await User.query.create(email="foo@bar.com")
 await Profile.query.create(user=user)
 ```

-Now creating another `Profile` with the same user will fail and raise an exception.
+Creating another `Profile` with the same user will fail and raise an exception.

 ```
 await Profile.query.create(user=user)
 ```

 ## Limitations

-We cannot cross the database with a query, yet.
+Edgy currently does not support cross-database queries.

-This means you can not join a MySQL table with a PostgreSQL table.
+This means you cannot join a MySQL table with a PostgreSQL table.

 How can this be implemented?

 Of course joins are not possible.
 The idea is to execute a query on the child database and then check which foreign key values match.

-Of course the ForeignKey has no constraint and if the data vanish it points to nowhere
+Of course the ForeignKey has no constraint and if the data vanish it points to nowhere.